 Stop the Clocks for one year will be granted upon application by assistant professors for issues arising from the COVID-19 pandemic.
 Assistant Professors will need to use the Stop the Clock Certification Form to make this request.
-Supporting documentation that is requested on the form does not need to be provided.
+Supporting documentation (requested on the form) does not need to be provided in this case.
 A COVID-19 related request for Stop the Clock will not count toward the 2-year maximum for Stop the Clock requests.
-For assistant professors who have reached their 2-year Stop the Clock maximum, the required approval for a third year will receive expedited review by the systemwide Provost, Katherine S. Newman.
-It remains the case that the maximum number of STCs that can be approved for any reason is three.
-As has always been the case, tenured faculty have an option to defer their merit or promotion file.
+For assistant professors who have reached their 2-year Stop the Clock maximum, the required approval for a third year will receive expedited review by UC systemwide provost, Katherine Newman.
+The maximum number of STCs that can be approved for any reason is three.